terrorizer1980/charts/charts/senzing-base/senzing-base/README.md

       senzing/senzing-base
     ```

 1. Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.

+    Example `my-additional-values.yaml` YAML file:

+    ```yaml
+    senzing:
+      debug: true
+    ```

     Example:

     ```console
     helm install \